-This is the quintessential English hill walking and long distance trail experience: 190 odd miles traversing three national parks and a lot of interesting landscapes, old towns and of course public houses in between!
+This is English hill walking and a long distance trail experience at its best: approx 315 km / 195 miles traversing three national parks with lots of interesting landscapes, varying terrain and old towns.
 It is amazing to think that this most famous of routes, totally eclipsing the Pennine Way in terms of popularity and variety, is still not classified as a National Trail.
-Starting at the tiny Cumbrian seaside resort of St. Bees on the Irish Sea we head east, with the wind, into the Lake district to pass by some of its most famous lakes and cross some important passes, with options to extend days (with ascents of peaks such as Helvellyn).
+Starting at the tiny Cumbrian seaside resort of St. Bees on the Irish Sea we climb steeply heading east into the Lake district to pass by some of its most famous lakes and passes.
 Then it is on into the Yorkshire Dales and over the mystical Nine Standards Rig, before following the beautiful River Swale for a couple of days into the old market town of Richmond.
-There follows a marathon section to link up with the North York Moors National Park from where we roller coaster around to the North Sea Coast to make a triumphant entrance into Robins Hoods Bay where a celebratory pint, bottle of Champagne or ice cream whilst standing in the sea is in order.
+There follows a marathon section to link up with the North York Moors National Park from where we roller coaster up and down around to the North Sea Coast to make a triumphant entrance into Robins Hoods Bay where a celebratory pint, bottle of Champagne or ice cream whilst standing in the sea is in order.
 Along the way you will be amazed at the variety of the dry stone walls, the charming little villages and just how much that you get to eat for a full English cooked breakfast!
 There are cozy small hotels, guesthouses and pubs to stay at on this tour and these, as well as the rich variety of the people that you meet enroute, reflect something of the great diversity of England.

-Moderate to Challenging.
-As a group you will be walking up to between 6 to 9 hours per day at a steady pace.
-Some long days with steep climbs and descents.
+An excellent level of fitness is required.
+The fitter you are the more you will enjoy the walk.
+An average of 25 km is covered each day with two long days of over 30 km.
+As a group you will be walking up to between 6 to 9 hours per day at a steady pace throughout the day covering 4-5 km per hour.
+This multiday walk has long days with back to back steep climbs and descents as well as some flatter sections.
 You must be comfortable climbing up over stiles, walking on steep rocky and coastal terrain.
 Mixed weather can be expected.
 We do not recommend the route for first time multiday walkers.

 Make your own way to the starting point St Bees on the edge of the Irish Sea with views across to the Isle of Man.
 You should have time to visit the Abbey church, which has features on the local history and has a display on a mummified knight that was discovered in a lead coffin from the graveyard.
 If you have an extra night here, you can follow the coastal path or quiet inland roads to the attractive town of Whitehaven, with its marina and great museum.
 It is famous in the annals of the US navy as the site of an elaborate raid on the British mainland by one John Paul Jones during the American War of Independence.
 This evening you will meet your fellow walkers and guide for trip briefing.